 The complete will goes on for several more paragraphs.
 You can read the complete will in Wills of our Essex County Ancestors.
 In this case, a reference states that the transcription came from New England Historical and Genealogical Register volume 10:32 as transcribed by Mariana Bean Ruggles.

-205 wills are now available on this great service.
-They all seem to be from the 17th and 18th centuries.
-To read the wills online, go to http://www.rootsweb.com/~maessex/wills
+All the wills that I saw were from the 17th and 18th centuries.
+To read the wills online, go to http://www.rootsweb.com/~maessex/Wills